 How your injury is treated can determine whether you heal properly or risk a life-long disability.
 Patients who are treated through more traditional channels are frequently prescribed medications and may undergo some physical therapy.
-If these treatments fail, the patient may be sent to a pain clinic for a series of injections to manage the pain.
+If these solutions fail, the patient may be sent to a pain clinic for a series of injections to manage the pain.
 Unfortunately, surgery is often their last resort.

-In reality, none of the traditional treatments actually correct the most critical component of whiplash which is a condition called the Atlas Subluxation Complex.
+In reality, none of the traditional solutions actually correct the most critical component of whiplash which is a condition called the Atlas Subluxation Complex.
 This condition occurs when one or both of the upper cervical vertebrae (top two bones in the upper neck) become misaligned and cause both neurological and musculoskeletal damage.
 This condition is most commonly detected through a thorough examination by an Upper Cervical Chiropractor.
 Upper Cervical Care is a specialty within chiropractic that focuses on the upper neck and more importantly, the brain stem area.
 Mild trauma, such as whiplash or concussions, can cause an atlas subluxation (neck misalignment) that will often go undetected to the untrained eye.
 It is this type of injury that can lead to years of unnecessary pain and suffering.
 If you, or anyone you know has had a whiplash-type injury, do yourself and your family a favor and get checked by an Upper Cervical Chiropractor today!
 You can also get in touch with us if you have other questions about whiplash injuries and concussion.
 For more information about Upper Cervical Chiropractic or to locate a doctor near you, visit www.uppercervcialcare.com.